 |Serene Mekong riverside|

 |Delicious rice dish, nam khou|

 Other than Wat Phou, Champasak is a great place to unwind, I could not get enough of the sublime Mekong views.
 Ventured around town by bicycle a few times and though not many options found some great food and drink.
 Had a funny incident with the bicycles which will give you an idea of how ‘small town’ this place is.
 One night ventured out to riverside restaurant for dinner and Beer Lao.
 Parked the bikes that we borrowed from our guesthouse basically inside the place as there was plenty of room.
 I asked the staff and they said no need to lock up.
 By home time the place was doing a good business with more folks and bicycles.
 Saddled up and headed home.
 One of the bikes had a headlight which I hadn’t noticed before but was thankful for, as there are scant few streetlights.
 A day or 2 later went on another afternoon venture that went the whole length of town and on the way back home stopped at favourite eating spot Homemade.
-We parked the bikes and were just chatting with the owner on our way inside when two Lao guys rode up on bicycles in a bit of hurry.
+We parked the bikes and were just chatting with the owner going inside when two Lao guys rode up on bicycles in a bit of hurry.
 I recognized them as staff from the restaurant the other night.
 They started speaking mostly in Lao, pointing at the bicycles.
 Luckily the owner was there to translate.
 Apparently we had taken the wrong two bicycles home the other night!
 I guess these guys knew in such a small place they just had to bide their time until they saw us/bicycles again and they would spring into action and straighten things out.
 They had ridden our original bikes there so it was quick and painless to swap back the bikes.
 Never had anything like that happen before!

 There you have it, Champasak is a great place to unwind Lao style in a beautiful setting with easy access the impressive Wat Phou temple site to get an idea of the ancient history of this lovely region of the world.